Mazid2003/sleep-detector/README.md

 How it works:

-whenever the driver or a person who is driving the car, if he/she feels drowsy, they cannot control the motion of the vehicle.
+whenever the driver or a person who is driving the car, if he/she feels drowsy, they cannot handle the steering and cannot control the motion of the vehicle.
 At that movement or system activates and a buzzer sound will activate to alert the person by reducing the  speed of the vehicle